yoyooyooo/some-stars/README.md

 *   [automation-ai-labs/mcp-link](https://github.com/automation-ai-labs/mcp-link) - Convert Any OpenAPI V3 API to MCP Server

-*   [usememos/memos](https://github.com/usememos/memos) - An open-source, self-hosted alternative to cloud note-taking services.
-No tracking, no ads, no subscription fees — just a clean, fast way to capture and organize your ideas.
+*   [usememos/memos](https://github.com/usememos/memos) - An open-source, self-hosted note-taking service.
+Your thoughts, your data, your control — no tracking, no ads, no subscription fees.

 *   [joewalnes/websocketd](https://github.com/joewalnes/websocketd) - Turn any program that uses STDIN/STDOUT into a WebSocket server.
 Like inetd, but for WebSockets.